python/devguide/getting-started/setup-building.rst

 What is Github Codespaces
 -------------------------

-If you'd like to start contributing to CPython without needing to set up a local developer environment, you can use `Github Codespaces <https://github.com/features/codespaces>`_.
+If you'd like to start contributing to CPython without needing to set up a local developer environment, you can use `GitHub Codespaces <https://github.com/features/codespaces>`_.
 Codespaces is a cloud-based development environment offered by GitHub that allows developers to write, build, test, and debug code directly within their web browser or in Visual Studio Code (VS Code).

 To help you get started CPython contains a `devcontainer folder <https://github.com/python/cpython/tree/main/.devcontainer>`_ with a json file that provides consistent and versioned codespace configurations for all users of the project.